eea/volto-eea-design-system/website/docs/md_components/button_components/usage_markdown.md

 ### Do's

-- ensure the button functions an action, such as "Cancel", "Delete," "Remove" or "Replace" as the secondary action next to the primary button
+- ensure the button performs an action, such as "Cancel", "Delete," "Remove" or "Replace" as the secondary action next to the primary button
 - use an icon only when it is necessary

 ### Don'ts

-- do not use for primary positive actions – such as Submit, Send, Accept, Apply or navigation
+- don't use for primary positive actions – such as Submit, Send, Accept, Apply or navigation
-- do not use on its own
+- don't use on its own
-- do not use for navigation
+- don't use for navigation
 - don't use an icon when it is not relevant or necessary to the action

 ## Text link Button